-My personal gardens tend to over flow with strange and uncommon ingredients.
-I find that books filled with hundreds of recipes are more likely to include stranger ingredients like ground cherries.
+My personal gardens tend to overflow with strange and uncommon ingredients and I’ve found that books filled with hundreds of recipes are more likely to include stranger ingredients like ground cherries.

 Best All Around Canning Book

-The recipes aren’t fancy, the techniques are all proven classics.
+The recipes aren’t fancy but the techniques are all proven classics.
 The only problem I have with this particular book is that some of the recipes call for huge quantities.
 I’m talking bushels of tomatoes.